Dera Mandawa – Graceful, family-run, and serene, yet very convenient to the Old City.

 Unfortunately, not a great choice within walking distance.

 - Alsisar Haveli – Gorgeous old guesthouse with a magnificent restaurant featuring chandeliers, mahogany tables, and traditionally-dressed waiters.
 Can also eat in the courtyard or along the poolside terrace.
 Bar attached.
-3-minute walk (220m).
+(200m).

 - The Bella Italia – Rooftop setting next to the guesthouse.
 Better selection than just pizza and pasta, with crepes and Chinese also available.
 Open for breakfast.
 Almost opposite Hotel Mangal.
-6-minute walk (500m).
+(500m).

 - Chitra Cafeteria – In the Arya Niwas guesthouse, next to The Bella Italia.
 Big thalis (set meals in steel plates) are a specialty, enjoyed on the terrace or lawns.
 Vegetarian only.
-7-minute walk (550m).
+(500m).

 - The road in front of the guesthouse offers little of interest, so head to the Old City.

-- A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
+- City Palace – A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
 In the center, the City Palace (open daily from 9 am to 5.30 pm) is a marvelous example of Mughal and Rajasthani architecture, and is packed with courtyards, gardens, and museums.
-The nearest entrance to the Old City is Chandpole Gate, an easy 350m walk (11 minutes) northeast up the road.
-The City Palace (2km, 13 minutes) is better reached by auto-rickshaw.
+The nearest entrance to the Old City is Chandpole Gate, an easy 300m walk northeast up the road.
+The City Palace (2 km) is better reached by auto-rickshaw.

 - Jantar Mantar – UNESCO World Heritage site featuring the world’s largest stone sundial and 18 other instruments.
 1 of 5 astronomical observatories built in north India in the 18th-century by Maharaj Sawaii Jai Singh II.
 Right opposite the City Palace.
-11-minute drive (2.1km).
+(2 km).

 - Hawa Mahal – This 18th-century sandstone summer palace features 953 windows which let in cool breezes during the summer, and allowed the Royalty to view the streets below without being seen.
 Visit early morning to watch the sun’s rays filter through the latticework.
-15-minute drive (3km).
+(3 km).

 - Amber Palace – UNESCO World Heritage site, also known as Amer Fort among locals, featuring 4 must-see courtyards (Shila Devi Temple, public audience hall, private audience hall, and Mirror Palace), and sound and light shows in the evening.
 Open from 9 am to 5 pm daily.
-30-minute drive (10km).
+(10 km).

 Dera Mandawa – The Hotel